Remilitarisation of the Rhineland: United Kingdom

 Prime Minister Stanley Baldwin claimed that Britain lacked the resources to enforce its treaty guarantees and that public opinion would not stand for military force.
 The Chiefs of Staff Committee had warned that war with Germany was inadvisable due to the deep cuts imposed by the Ten Year Rule and that rearmament had only begun in 1934, which meant that the most Britain could do in the event of war would be to send two divisions with obsolete equipment to France after three weeks of preparation.
 Fears were also expressed in Whitehall that if Britain went to war with Germany, Japan might take advantage of the war to start seizing Britain's Asian colonies.

 British Foreign Secretary Anthony Eden advised against French military action and opposed financial or economic sanctions on Germany.
 Instead, he met French ambassador Charles Corbin to promote restraint.
 Eden's preference was for Germany to retain only a symbolic troop presence in the Rhineland and then engage in renegotiations.

 A significant factor in British policy was the reluctance of the Dominions to support military action.
 High Commissioners from Dominions like South Africa and Canada signaled they wouldn't support war over the Rhineland's demilitarised status.
 Historian Gerhard Weinberg noted that by 13 March, it was clear that Dominions, notably South Africa and Canada, wouldn't back Britain in a conflict.
 South Africa, in particular, endorsed Germany's stance in London and other Dominion capitals.

-South African Prime Minister J. B. M. Hertzog and Canadian Prime Minister William Lyon Mackenzie King both faced domestic groups, the Afrikaners and French Canadians respectively, who were resistant to another war against Germany under British influence.
+South African prime minister J. B. M. Hertzog and Canadian prime minister William Lyon Mackenzie King both faced domestic groups, the Afrikaners and French Canadians respectively, who were resistant to another war against Germany under British influence.
 Both leaders viewed appeasement as a way to prevent such a conflict, with neither wanting to choose between British loyalty and addressing anti-British sentiment at home.
-The Chanak Crisis in 1922 had already alerted Britain that Dominion backing wasn't guaranteed.
+The Chanak Crisis in 1922 had already alerted Britain that Dominion backing was not guaranteed.
 Given the pivotal role of the Dominions in the 1918 victory, Britain was wary of engaging in another major war without their support.